 What’s the difference between the CIO and the CTO?

 It may not be obvious why there are different offices to lead information and technology.
-However, once you see the different roles they fill, it will probably be more clear:
+However, the differences between the two roles are fairly clear:

 A CIO acts as an internal technology strategist